 The ideal title is one that encapsulates the main concept conveyed in the book in just a few words.
 While choosing a book title, you should also consider the title whose domain name has not been taken.

 Sometimes, later on, you will need to create a website for your book for more exposure.
-If you are new to blogging, then I suggest you read my latest post: Ten Things You Need to Know Before Starting a Blog in 2017
+If you are new to blogging, then I suggest you read my guide on how to start a money-making blog.

 4. Write Your Book Paying Keen Attention to Your Target Audience.

-Your readers are the ‘Coca-Cola’ of your writing company.
+Your readers are the ‘Coca-Cola' of your writing company.
 Major on them, write to them.
-I want to pick up and read a book which addresses ‘me’ and not just the general masses.
+I want to pick up and read a book that addresses ‘me' and not just the general masses.

 In other words, know your audience well.
 Know what they are lacking, and provide to them in the book.
 Quench their thirst and they will be your loyal subscribers.